digitallyinduced/ihp/Guide/helpful-tips.markdown

 So `#companyId` can be written as `fromLabel @"companyId"` which IHP turns into `Proxy @"companyId"`.
 The `Proxy` value is now a normal haskell value and is passed to functions such as `get` or `set`.

-Note that the `fromLabel @"companyId"` style syntax is currently not supported inside HSX expressions.
-See [this stackoverflow answer](https://stackoverflow.com/a/68962193/268581) for an explanation.

 ### The dot notation \.

 IHP uses dot notation like `someRecord.someField` everywhere.
 You might not think of this as anything special, but this syntax was just recently added to Haskell.